doctrine/persistence/UPGRADE.md

 # Upgrade to 5.0

+## Deprecate `Proxy` and `ProxyClassNameResolver` interfaces

+Use native lazy objects instead of proxy classes for lazy objects.
+Don't use the `Doctrine\Persistence\Proxy` interface to identify lazy objects.
+Remove implementations and usages of the `ProxyClassNameResolver`.
+Native lazy objects have the same class.

 ## BC Break: added type declarations to constants

 The code base now has constants with type declarations.
 If you extend types